-Graph Convolutional Networks (GCNs) \cite{yan2018spatial,shi2019two,liu2020disentangling, plizzari2021skeleton, chen2021channel, hao2021hypergraph,9626596} are prevalent for processing skeleton data due to their strong ability of capturing structural dependencies of joints. \cite{yan2018spatial} exploited GCN for skeleton-based action recognition, and utilised the spatial temporal graph convolutional network (ST-GCN) to model the skeleton data as the graph structure.
-However, it uses a fixed skeleton graph and represents only the physical structure of the human body. \cite{shi2019two} delineated a two-stream GCN model, i.e., 2s-AGCN to learn an adaptive graph where both the joint and bone information is explicitly utilised, significantly improving the model performance. \cite{liu2020disentangling} introduced a sophisticated feature extractor named MS-G3D, in which the disentangled multi-scale aggregator and G3D are used to eliminate redundant dependencies between neighborhoods and model spatio-temporal information interaction, respectively. \cite{wang2020learning} proposed a MV-IGNet network to formulate complementary action representations by adopting two pre-defined skeleton topologies.
+Yan et al. \cite{yan2018spatial} exploited GCN for skeleton-based action recognition, and utilised the spatial temporal graph convolutional network (ST-GCN) to model the skeleton data as the graph structure.
+However, it uses a fixed skeleton graph and represents only the physical structure of the human body.
+Shi et al. \cite{shi2019two} delineated a two-stream GCN model, i.e., 2s-AGCN to learn an adaptive graph where both the joint and bone information is explicitly utilised, significantly improving the model performance.
+Liu et al. \cite{liu2020disentangling} introduced a sophisticated feature extractor named MS-G3D, in which the disentangled multi-scale aggregator and G3D are used to eliminate redundant dependencies between neighbourhoods and model spatio-temporal information interaction, respectively.
+Wang et al. \cite{wang2020learning} proposed a MV-IGNet network to formulate complementary action representations by adopting two pre-defined skeleton topologies.
 As we discussed above, it is difficult to determine a new and effective skeleton topology.
-Transformer \cite{vaswani2017attention} using self-attention has also been applied to graph-structured data modelling due to its powerful ability of modelling long-range dependencies \cite{ yun2019graph,plizzari2021skeleton, nguyen2019universal}.
-Although most of the aforementioned approaches have produced promising results in skeleton-based human action recognition, they mainly focus on single-object action without modelling the interactions between objects, and hence lack the ability to generalise social representations.
+Chen et al. \cite{chen2021channel} proposed to dynamically learn different topologies and effectively aggregate joint features in each channel.
+Chi et al. \cite{chi2022infogcn} designed a novel learning objective to learn compact latent representations.
+In \cite{hedegaard2023continual}, ST-GCN has been reformulated as a continual inference network, enabling online frame-by-frame predictions in a highly efficient manner.
+Although most of the aforementioned approaches have produced promising results in skeleton-based human action recognition, they mainly focus on single-object action without modelling the interactions between subjects, and hence lack the ability to generalise social representations.